Midwives' union cancels Bay of Plenty strikes after ERA ruling

 A midwives' union has cancelled eight strikes for two Bay of Plenty hospitals following an Employment Relations Authority ruling yesterday.

-The Bay of Plenty District Health Board took the union to the authority following a dispute over staffing levels during strike at Tauranga and Whakatāne hospitals.
+The Bay of Plenty District Health Board took the union to the authority following a dispute over staffing levels during a strike at Tauranga and Whakatāne hospitals.

 The health board alleged understaffing had created an unsafe situation during a strike at Whakatāne Hospital on Saturday.